 What Suitcase to Bring

 Depending on where you are going, you might not want to bring a suitcase along.
-If I had opted for that in my Lapland trip, I would have had to push it through knee deep snow – even though our accommodation was not too far away from the bus parking.
+If I had opted for that in my trip to Samí-Land, I would have had to push it through knee deep snow – even though our accommodation was not too far away from the bus parking.
 If you travel by car and straight to a winter resort, things might be easier.
 Always research in advance!

 For short trips, I highly recommend picking either a small carry on suitcase or a medium sized backpack.
 The general rule of thumb with good travel packing is to never pack for all eventualities and never fill to the brim.
 Hence, the smaller the luggage, the less likely you are to overpack.